eslint/rfcs/designs/2021-schema-object-rules/README.md

 ### Alternatives to requiring schemas

 We could continue to allow rules that are missing schemas.
-But this would prevent us from raising rule quality standards and could slow down improvements or features that depend on schemas being present.
+But this would prevent us from raising rule quality / testing standards and could slow down improvements or features that depend on schemas being present.

 ### Alternatives to requiring object-style rules